 Is participation in swim team a good way for my child to learn to swim?
 Certainly, being a part of swim team can help your child develop a life-long love of swimming.
 But swim team is not a substitute for tried and true swimming lessons.
 In fact, if your child is nervous or uncomfortable in the water, swim team might seem chaotic to them.
 Remember, the coaches are working with the kids to get them ready to compete.
 Spending extended time with any one child during a regular practice may not be possible.
 You can find links on the website for information about swimming lessons through our pool management company SCMG.
 The folks that give lessons will work hard to accommodate schedules.

 I’d love to help out – what volunteer needs does the team have?
 We love volunteers!
 We make swim team look easy, because of everyone pitching in.
-There are opportunities to help at meets.
-Kristen Mullins, our swim team director, can point you to the person organizing card running, leading mites to their lanes, timing heats and handing out ribbons to heat winners.
-As a mite parent, you can sign up to bring snacks and drinks to our mite parties.
+There are many opportunities to help at meets.
+Jamie Maccaroni, our swim team director, can point you to the person organizing card running, leading mites to their lanes, timing heats and handing out ribbons to heat winners.
+As a mite parent, you can also sign up to bring snacks and drinks to our mite parties.
 The best way to learn about swim team is to volunteer.
 You might ask, Can I volunteer and still leave when my child is done swimming?
 Yes!
 Volunteer opportunities are usually assigned first half or second half of the meet.
 So if you have a young swimmer who will be done early, sign up for the first half openings.
 Volunteer needs are announced several days prior to a meet, typical through Sign-Up Genius.

 Want more details on how SRA Swim Team works?
 Check out this primer, put together by Susie Hudgins, a swim team mom veteran.
 Thank you, Susie.